 Why does Durham want to implement selective licencing?

-Durham Selective Licencing give them powers to regulate landlords and managing agents of private rented property if it is satisfied there is a problem with low housing demand or where there are significant and persistent problems of antisocial behaviour.
+Durham Selective Licensing regulates landlords and managing agents of private rented properties, where there is an issue with low housing demand or significant and persistent antisocial behaviour problems.

-The council have issued a list of proposed areas, but this can be added to without further consultation with approval from either the Council or Secretary of State (depending on size).
+The council issued a list of proposed areas, but this can be added to without further consultation with approval from either the Council or Secretary of State.

 What do they mean about being a ‘fit and proper person?’